CSCI-2349-F23/ps4/README.md

 For each page you accessed:

-* For each list of lemmatized stopword-free tokens, a frequency distribution and print out the top 20 words.
+* For each list of lemmatized stopword-free tokens, create a frequency distribution and print out the top 20 words.
-* For each list of lemmatized stopword-free tokens, turn them into a string using `" ".join()` and then create a word cloud, as shown in the code for [Class 9.1](https://github.com/CSCI-2349-F23/sample_code/tree/main/class9.1).
-Save each word cloud to a jpeg file.
+* For each list of lemmatized stopword-free tokens, turn them into a string using `" ".join()` and then create one word cloud, as shown in the code for [Class 9.1](https://github.com/CSCI-2349-F23/sample_code/tree/main/class9.1).
+Save each word cloud to a .png file.
+(Use `plt.savefig('wordcloud3.png')`).

 Then concatenate all your lists into one giant list of lemmatized stopword-free tokens, and
 * Create a frequency distribution and print out the the top 20 words.
-* Turn the whole thing into a string using `" ".join()` and make a word cloud.
-Save the word cloud to a jpeg file.
+* Turn the whole thing into a string using `" ".join()` and make a single word cloud.
+Save the word cloud to a .png file.

 ## BONUS OPTIONS
 1. Investigate (sentence tokenization with nltk)[https://www.nltk.org/api/nltk.tokenize.html].
 Sentence tokenize the text for each Wikipedia page before you word tokenize.